Many in the market for a good-quality 140 amp MIG welder for home or small-business use will face a Hobart 140 vs Lincoln 140 decision.

 What plans you have for welding aluminum might be the deciding factor between these welders.

 Lincoln 140 is designed with spool gun capability for trouble-free welding of 22- to 10-gauge aluminum.
 (Lincoln Electric K2532-1 sold separately)

 This gun’s short feed distance eliminates feed issues common with soft aluminum wire, such as bird-nesting.

 This accessory isn’t an option with the Hobart Handler 140.
 However, the Hobart can weld aluminum of 16- to 12-gauge on its own—just not as easy.

 When comparing Hobart vs Lincoln, the Lincoln 140 is the better welder for aluminum work.

 Still on the fence?

-The big warranty difference may be your tipping-point.
+The big warranty difference might be your tipping point.